Lacquer Turned White? 4 Effective Methods To Fix It

 Applying a lacquer retarder is the most effective way of removing lacquer blushing.
 Lacquer retarder is also known as the blush remover.

-Lacquer retarder is the best option you can go with to fix lacquer blushing, especially in high humid conditions.
+A lacquer retarder is the best option you can go with to fix lacquer blushing, especially in highly humid conditions.

-Lacquer retarder will slow down the drying process of lacquer finish.
-This will make lacquer slow drying, and it will give enough time for the moisture to evaporate into the air.
+Lacquer retarders will slow down the drying process of lacquer finish.
+This will make the lacquer slow drying, and it will give enough time for the moisture to evaporate into the air.

 Mostly lacquer blushing happens because lacquer dries quickly, and moisture usually doesn’t get enough time to escape.